at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 random.seed(7)
 ```

-Given a random Directed acyclic graph `G` (there are several ways to create a DAG, a simple one can be found <a href="https://gist.github.com/flekschas/0ea70dec4d92bc706e61" rel="noreferrer">here</a>)similar to the one shown earlier.
+Given a random Directed acyclic graph `G_B`, similar to the DAG G with Blue nodes shown in Figure 1.
+There are several ways to create a DAG, a simple one can be found <a href="https://gist.github.com/flekschas/0ea70dec4d92bc706e61" rel="noreferrer">here</a> .
 Red boxes are randomly assigned to each node and are divided into two groups 'IN' and 'OUT'.
-These nodes of the graph that we want to derive.
+These nodes of the graph `G_R` that we want to derive.
 ```
 for node in G.nodes():
-    # G.nodes[node].update({'IN': G.in_degree(node), 'OUT': G.out_degree(node)+1})
     G.nodes[node].update({'IN': random.randint(1, 4), 'OUT': random.randint(1, 6)})
 ```